marekandreas/elpa/INSTALL.md

 enabled by default (and can be disabled at build time).
 With release ELPA 2019.05.001 the legacy API is disabled by default, however, can be still switched on at build time.
-Most likely with the release ELPA 2019.11.001 the legacy API will be deprecated and not supported anymore.
+With this release ELPA 2019.11.001, the legacy API will be deprecated and not supported anymore.

-The release of ELPA 2019.05.002 does not change the API and ABI compared to the release 2019.05.001
+The release of ELPA 2019.11.001.rc1 does change the API and ABI compared to the release 2019.05.002, since the legacy API has been droped.

 ## How to install *ELPA* ##

 First of all, if you do not want to build *ELPA* yourself, and you run Linux,